MaxStange1005/ATLAS-OpenData-Higgs-NeuralNetworks/README.md

 ### Chapter 7: Application for Higgs Search
 - Introduction to significance calculation
-- Calculate significance by cut on model prediction
+- Calculate significance by a cut on model prediction
 - Find the best cut value
 - Comparison of the models created in chapter 2, chapter 4, and chapter 5

 ### Chapter 8:
 - Now use all low-level variables
 - Load baseline model
-- Create better model and validate performance via cross-validation
+Create a better model and validate performance via cross-validation
 - Calculate Higgs significance
 - Compare results to other chapters